Juvenile Sulcata Tortoise

 Description: Sandy beige color almost throughout their body, head and legs.
 Some will develop a darker "honey" color.
 Aggressive spikes on their front legs help them to dig and prevent being pulled out of their burrows backwards (which is nearly impossible to do).
 The "spurs" on their rear thighs between the tail and legs give them their "spur-thigh tortoise" name.

-Habitat: Hot, dry climates.
+Wild Habitat: Hot, dry climates.
 They can handle variable amounts of humidity in captivity, but naturally are from lower humidity areas.
-They do not hibernate, but will go through a winter slow down period during cooler weather and shortened daylengths.
-As adults, they can safely handle body temperatures as low as 45 degrees at night as long as they are able to heat up into the 70's during the day.
+They do not brumate/hibernate, but will go through a winter slow down period during cooler weather and shortened daylengths.
+As adults, they can safely handle body temperatures as low as 50 degrees at night as long as they are able to heat up into the 70's during the day.
 Summer highs up to 120 degrees can be tolerated as long as there is a cooler, shaded retreat the tortoise can get into.
 Dampness is not a problem in high temperatures (a cool mud hole on a hot day), but in cooler weather the tortoises should be kept dry.
-As babies, these tortoises spend almost all their time in washes and underground in burrows, giving them a much more humid and moist environment than you picture the Sahara desert to be.
+As babies, these tortoises spend almost all their time in washes and underground in burrows, giving them a more humid and moist environment than you picture the Sahara desert to be.
+Because of the dry climate and low calorie natural diet, their growth rates in the wild are significantly slower than they are in captivity.

 Diet: This tortoise is naturally a grazer, and will wander about nibbling on grass the majority of its natural life.
-In captivity, sulcata tortoises will graze on grasses as well as leafy weeds and clover (dandelions are a favorite).
-As babies, we focus more on feeding them a wide mix of leafy greens (spring mix), since they have a harder time eating the more tough grass.
-Vegetables can be added to the diet for variety, but a focus should be on leafy greens and grasses.
-Fruit should generally be avoided.
+In captivity, larger sulcata tortoises will graze on grasses as well as leafy weeds and clover (dandelions are a favorite).
+As babies, we focus more on feeding them a mix of leafy greens and weeds, since they have a harder time eating the more tough grass.

 Adult Behavior: Adult sulcata tortoises are interactive and curious tortoises.
-They can be aggressive towards eachother, particularly when two similar-sized adult males are housed together.
+They can be aggressive towards each other, particularly when two similar-sized adult males are housed together.
 Over time (and with careful watching by the owner), they usually develop a hierarchy and smaller males will assume a submissive role.
-Sulcatas are not aggressive towards people.
-They can be damaging to their environment, digging deep burrows to stay warm or cool if no shelter is provided.
+Individuals that have been housed alone as adults for some amount of time will rarely be cooperative when added back to a group.
+Our adults that have always been housed in groups, have no problems living together in mixed-sex groups.
+They can be rough on their environment, digging deep burrows to stay warm or cool if no shelter is provided.
 Most sulcatas will eagerly come to their keepers looking for food once they are comfortable in their environments.
 They can get impatient in small areas, so this is not a tortoise for the keeper looking for something that doesn't need space.
-When an enclosure is properly built for the tortoise, they are very enjoyable animals to keep.
+When an enclosure is properly built for the tortoise, they are very enjoyable animals to keep, particularly in a warmer, Southern climate.
+This isn't a good tortoise choice for a colder climate.
+Perimeter fences should be buried at least 12-24" underground, and sidewalls 16-24" above ground will normally contain them.
+Constant attempts to escape can sometimes be corrected by enlarging the enclosure and adding visual barriers within it (logs, boulders, more plants, etc).